aminimalanimal/aminimalanimal.github.io--source/app/instances/pages/fluent/assets/fluent.md

 ???

-Robot voice: Fluent is a conference held by O'Reilly.
+Fluent is a conference held by O'Reilly.
 It is held in San Francisco, CA. There were a lot of people there.
 It was cool.
 It is...

 ---